Safest Teeth Whiteners

 At-home remedies can often help treat minor gingivitis and prevent gum disease.

-To prevent or control gingivitis, brush teeth with a soft-bristled toothbrush and toothpaste with fluoride.
+To prevent or control gingivitis, brush your teeth with a soft-bristled toothbrush and toothpaste with fluoride.
 Brush for 2-minute intervals at least twice a day.

 Smoking tobacco weakens the immune system, which fights off infections from plaque and bacteria.
 People who chew tobacco are also more likely to develop gingivitis.